 Refugees who would qualify under the Convention Refugees Abroad or Country of Asylum Class may be sponsored.
 Refugees already in Canada are not eligible to be sponsored.

 How Do I Find a Refugee to Sponsor?

-The RSTP website provides ample information on becoming a SAH and sponsoring as a SAH.
-The Sponsoring Group Handbook for provides further information and is available online at www.rstp.ca.
+The RSTP website has ample information on becoming a SAH and sponsoring as a SAH.
+The Sponsoring Group Handbook has further information and is available online at www.rstp.ca.